pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task-help >}}

-The soil's sprite will need to be changed three times.
+The soil's costume will need to be changed three times.

 {{< learner-task-help >}}